shassard/for-elasticsearch-docs/index.md

 ## Why use Open Distro for Elasticsearch?

-Open Distro for Elasticsearch is well-suited to several use cases:
+Open Distro for Elasticsearch is well-suited to the following use cases:

 * Log analytics
 * Real-time application monitoring